SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Hyper-Parameter Tuning.md

 | **7**     | **0.9851**     | **resnet34**     | **0.004016**     | **13**     | **32**         | **0.2680**             |
 | 8     | 0.9667     | resnet50     | 0.008095     | 15     | 32         | 0.3013             |
 | 9     | 0.9632     | resnet50     | 0.0006995    | 6      | 32         | 0.3595             |

+The best accuracy score is 0.9851 with these hyperparameters:

+- Architecture: ResNet 34
+- Weight Decay: 0.004016
+- Epochs: 13
+- Batch Size: 32
+- Drop: 0.268

 ##### Summarizing